-And to be clear—good customer support is a stark advantage.
+And to be clear—good customer service is a stark advantage.
 On average, people are willing to pay about 16 percent more for products or services if the company has great service.
-Customer support outsourcing can help you reach that level of customer experience by offering greater flexibility and responsiveness, even on limited resources.
-In this article, we’ll explain how you can outsource customer support services not just to save money, but to drive revenue and boost your brand.
+Customer service outsourcing can help you reach that level of customer experience by offering greater flexibility and responsiveness, even on limited resources.
+In this article, we’ll explain how you can outsource customer service to save money, drive revenue and boost your brand.

-- Customer support can help you drive revenue and business growth by improving customer retention, boosting lifetime value, and getting social proof or word-of-mouth promotion.
+- Customer service can help you drive revenue and business growth by improving customer retention, boosting lifetime value, and getting social proof or word-of-mouth promotion.

-- Outsourced customer support is a great way to reduce costs and gain access to skills or technology that might otherwise be beyond your reach.
+- Outsourced customer service is a great way to reduce costs and gain access to skills or technology that might otherwise be beyond your reach.

-- Outsourcing customer support is especially useful in cases where speed and flexibility are crucial to success.
+- Outsourcing customer service is especially useful in cases where speed and flexibility are crucial to success.

-Customer support isn’t just about fixing problems or applying BAND-AID® solutions.
+Customer service isn’t just about fixing problems or applying BAND-AID® solutions.
 The companies that do it best recognize its role as a driver of revenue.

-There are three main ways through which customer support fosters business growth: customer retention, upselling, and brand building.
+There are three main ways through which customer service fosters business growth: customer retention, upselling, and brand building.

-It should come as no surprise that customer support is crucial in retaining customers.
-What may be surprising is how narrow the margin for error really is.
-The majority of businesses believe that customers churn on the third strike—but 41 percent of customers leave after just two bad interactions.
+It should come as no surprise that customer service is crucial in retaining customers.
+What may be surprising is how narrow the margin for error really is: 41 percent of customers leave after just two bad interactions.